synerg5g/Pyramis/docs/dev-docs.md

 ## 🛠️ Pyramis-to-C++ Compiler
-The Pyramis Compiler is developed to demonstrate that Pyramis is a complete and flexible language.
-The primary goal of the Pyramis compiler is to output multithreaded, C++ code from a Pyramis specification, as a reference implementation.

-- By showing that a path exists from Pyramis specification to a correct implementation, (in our case, via a compiler), we demonstrate the correctness of
-Pyramis as a specification language.

 The Pyramis Grammar is functionally a subset of the Python Grammar.
 This allows a major convenience during compilation to C++, i.e. The compiler does not require a custom lexer or a